Lumavate-Team/documentation/docs/3-CLI.rst

      * - ``--is-editable``
        - Marks the microservice version as editable.
 Editable versions can be edited through the Visual Studio Code Luma extension.
      * - ``-image, --docker-image "FILE PATH"``
        - The absolute path where the microservice Docker file is located.
-For example: C:/Users/User/Desktop/Folder/dockerfile.py.
+For example: ``-image "C:/Users/User/Desktop/Folder/dockerfile.py"``.
-     * - ``-path, --microservice-file-path "FILE PATH"``
+     * - ``-path, --container-file-path "FILE PATH"``
        - The absolute path where the microservice tar file is located.
-For example: C:/Users/User/Desktop/Folder/microservice.tar.
+For example: ``-path "C:/Users/User/Desktop/Folder/microservice.tar"``.
      * - ``-fv, --from-version INTEGER "*.*.*"``
        - The version you want to use as a base for the current version.
 This will use the specified version’s port, label, variables, and image unless otherwise specified.
 Use a * to indicate the most recent version.
-For example, ``--from-version "9.9.*"`` will take the most recent version that has a major and minor value of 9.
+For example, ``--from-version "9.9.*"`` will take the most recent version that has a major and minor value of 9. ``--from-version "*.*.*" will take the most recent version.
      * - ``-v, --version INTEGER "*.*.*"``
        - What you want the microservice's version number to be.
 For example, ``--version "9.9.9"``.
      * - ``--patch INTEGER``
        - Sets the version number by increasing the from-version’s number patch value by one.
-For example, ``from-version "1.1.1" --patch`` sets the version number to "1.1.2".
+For example, ``--from-version "1.1.1" --patch`` sets the version number to "1.1.2".
      * - ``--minor INTEGER``
        - Sets the version number by increasing the from-version’s number minor value by one.
-For example, ``from-version "1.1.1" --minor`` sets the version number to "1.2.0".
+For example, ``--from-version "1.1.1" --minor`` sets the version number to "1.2.0".
      * - ``--major INTEGER``
        - Sets the version number by increasing the from-version number’s major value by one.
-For example, ``from-version "1.1.1" --major`` sets the version number to "2.0.0".
+For example, ``--from-version "1.1.1" --major`` sets the version number to "2.0.0".
      * - ``--env-var "{"STRING":"KEY"}"``
        - The name of the environmental variable followed by the key value.
 For more information, see the :ref:`environmental variables definition<Environment Variables>`.
-     * - ``-l, --label "[dev, old, prod]"``
+     * - ``-l, --label "[prod|dev|old]"``
        - The status of the version as either ready-for-production, in-development, or deprecated. respectively.
-     * - ``-f, --format "{JSON VALUE}, {JSON VALUE}"``
+     * - ``-f, --format "{JSON VALUE}"``
        - Returns a table with the requested JSON values.
-For example: ``--format "{id}, {createdBy}"``.
+For example: ``--format "{id} {createdBy}"``.
      * - ``--json``
        - Returns the raw JSON payload.
      * - ``--table``